Polarizer: Absorptive polarizers

 Certain crystals, due to the effects described by crystal optics, show dichroism, preferential absorption of light which is polarized in particular directions.
 They can therefore be used as linear polarizers.
 The best known crystal of this type is tourmaline.
 However, this crystal is seldom used as a polarizer, since the dichroic effect is strongly wavelength dependent and the crystal appears coloured.
 Herapathite is also dichroic, and is not strongly coloured, but is difficult to grow in large crystals.

 A Polaroid polarizing filter functions similarly on an atomic scale to the wire-grid polarizer.
 It was originally made of microscopic herapathite crystals.
 Its current H-sheet form is made from polyvinyl alcohol (PVA) plastic with an iodine doping.
 Stretching of the sheet during manufacture causes the PVA chains to align in one particular direction.
 Valence electrons from the iodine dopant are able to move linearly along the polymer chains, but not transverse to them.
 So incident light polarized parallel to the chains is absorbed by the sheet; light polarized perpendicularly to the chains is transmitted.
 The durability and practicality of Polaroid makes it the most common type of polarizer in use, for example for sunglasses, photographic filters, and liquid crystal displays.
 It is also much cheaper than other types of polarizer.

 A modern type of absorptive polarizer is made of elongated silver nano-particles embedded in thin (≤0.5 mm) glass plates.
 These polarizers are more durable, and can polarize light much better than plastic Polaroid film, achieving polarization ratios as high as 100,000:1 and absorption of correctly polarized light as low as 1.5%.
-Such glass polarizers perform best for short-wavelength infrared light, and are widely used in optical fiber communications.
+Such glass polarizers perform best for long-wavelength infrared light, and are widely used in fiber-optic communication.